 Removing fossils from Glen Canyon is illegal.
 If you find a fossil, please leave it in place and report it to a park ranger.
 Never make molds or castings, or apply anything to fossils and trackways.
 We encourage you to report any fossil finds you make in the park.
 You will receive full credit for any discoveries and may even have a new species named after you.

-Please take a look at our "Fossils at Glen Canyon and Rainbow Bridge" video to learn more about the history of ancient life in the park.
+Watch our "Fossils at Glen Canyon and Rainbow Bridge" video to learn more about the history of ancient life in both parks.